What is a deed-in-lieu of foreclosure?

-A deed-in-lieu of foreclosure means that, in order to be released from your mortgage, you must transfer ownership of your home to your lender.
+A deed-in-lieu of foreclosure is an arrangement where you voluntarily turn over ownership of your home to the lender to avoid the foreclosure process.
+A deed-in-lieu of foreclosure may help you avoid being personally liable for any amount remaining on the mortgage.
 If you choose this option, a U.S. Department of Housing and Urban Development (HUD)-approved housing counselor can help you plan your next steps.